Sensitivity of spectral lines to granulation: The Sun: Methods

 \subsection{An Illustrative Test of Granulation Ergodicity}

 The main idea of this study is to establish a method to obtain fast and reliable estimates of spectral line sensitivity to granulation.
 Here we perform a simple illustrative test of ergodicity.
-For this test, we compute 32\,x\,32 spaxels for 45 independent MURaM snapshots at a cadence of 90\,s covering a total of 1.125 solar hours.
+For this test, we compute 32\,x\,32 spaxels for 45 MURaM snapshots at a cadence of 90\,s covering a total of 1.125 solar hours.
 We note that the spectrum for each spaxel covers 380--800\,nm at a spectral resolving power R=500000.
 The time variation can be represented as a stack of spectra of a single spaxel from a time series of 45 snapshots.
 We measure the RVs of those 45 spectra relative to the mean spectrum $\langle f \rangle$, derived by averaging the 1024 spaxels from any existing snapshot from the same model.
 To determine the relative Doppler shift of each spectrum in a time series compared to the mean spectrum, we compute the shift $\epsilon$ using the Taylor-series method of \citet{Bouchyetal2001}:

-Here $f'$ denotes the derivative of the spectral flux with respect to pixel velocity $dv=c\ d\lambda/\lambda$.
+Here $f'$ denotes the derivative of the spectral flux with respect to pixel velocity $dv=c\ d\lambda/\lambda$ and the dot products represent summation over all spectral pixels.
 The negative sign ensures that a positive Doppler shift corresponds to a positive rate of change of distance from the observer, consistent with a redshift.
 Both $(f - \langle f \rangle)$ and $f'$ are centered by subtracting their mean values before applying \eqn{eq:bouchyvel}.

 We extract 20 such spectral sequences from randomly-sampled locations in the snapshots and concatenate them to make a more densely sampled distribution.
 For the spatial variation, we compute the distribution of RVs for the spaxels in a single snapshot.
 The cumulative distributions of RVs from both calculations are essentially identical as shown in \fref{fig:ergodicity}.
 A Kolmogorov-Smirnov (K-S) test confirms that the two velocity distributions are effectively equivalent.
 This justifies our assumption that random sampling from a single snapshot captures the full range of behaviour that we expect to see in a long time series derived from any part of any snapshot.
 Therefore, in the rest of the paper, we focus on the spatial variations of granulation as seen in a single MURaM snapshot.